How Much Water We Should Drink?

 However, research that included the loss of water due to sweat and stool – not calculated in some of the early calculations, arrived at a 1989 calculation of 1.5 ml/kcal.

-This standardization produces a useable conversion from calorie requirements to water needs.
+This standardization produces a usable conversion from calorie requirements to water needs.
 Many consider 2,000 common calories (a common calorie is roughly equivalent to a kcal) a day to be healthy, which would convert to a water need of about 3,000 ml of water per day (101.4 ounces).
 Active adults, however, can easily burn 2,500 or more calories a day, boosting their water requirements considerably.

 These calculations produce some consistency with the surface area calculations.

 Note that these water need calculations have determined complete water requirement, not drinking water.
 Foods also contain water, and several studies have calculated the average water content of a typical diet, ranging from 700 to 1,000 milliliters of water (24 to 34 ounces) from foods.
+The consensus is that about 20 percent of our water consumption comes from the foods we eat.
+This leaves about 80 percent to fluids.

 Water need per body weight has been the most prominently used calculation among the various studies over the past century, especially among the most recent studies.
 Many of these also included population studies, concluding that a range of 35-45 milliliters per kilogram of body weight was an appropriate water requirement.